 Recall last week’s parsha about the childhood of Joseph, focusing not on what happened but on who made it happen.
-Throughout the entire roller-coaster ride of Joseph’s early life he is described as passive, not active; the done-to, not the doer; the object, not the subject, of verbs.
+Throughout the entire rollercoaster ride of Joseph’s early life he is described as passive, not active; the done-to, not the doer; the object, not the subject, of verbs.

 It was his father who loved him and gave him the richly embroidered cloak.
 It was his brothers who envied and hated him.
 He had dreams, but we do not dream because we want to but because, in some mysterious way still not yet fully understood, they come unbidden into our sleeping mind.

 His brothers, tending their flocks far from home, plotted to kill him.
 They threw him into a pit.
 He was sold as a slave.
 In Potiphar’s house he rose to a position of seniority, but the text goes out of its way to say that this was not because of Joseph himself, but because of God:

-God was with Joseph and showed him kindness.
-He gave him favour in the sight of the chief jailer … Whatever was done there, He was the one who did it.
-The chief jailer paid no heed to anything that was in Joseph’s care, because God was with him; and whatever he did, God made it prosper.”
+God was with Joseph and showed him kindness, granting him favour in the sight of the prison warden… Whatever was done there, God was the one who did it.
+The prison warden paid no heed to anything that was in Joseph’s care, because God was with him; and whatever he did, God made it prosper.Gen.
+39:21–23

-There he met Pharaoh’s chief butler and baker.
+Then Joseph met Pharaoh’s chief butler and baker.
 They had dreams, and Joseph interpreted them, but insisted that it is not he but God who was doing so:

 “Remember me when it is well with you; please do me the kindness to make mention of me to Pharaoh, and so get me out of this place.
-For indeed I was stolen out of the land of the Hebrews; and here also I have done nothing that they should have put me into prison.”
+For indeed I was stolen out of the land of the Hebrews; and here also I have done nothing that they should have put me into prison.”Gen. 39:14–15

-The anticlimax is intense, emphasized by the double verb, “did not remember” and “forgot.”
+The anticlimax is intense, emphasised by the double verb, “did not remember” and “forgot.”
 We sense Joseph waiting day after day for news.
 None comes.
 His last, best hope has gone.
 He will never go free.
 Or so it seems.